On-ear vs over-ear headphones: which is better for noise-cancelling, the gym, kids and more

 On-ears also keep you more aware of your surroundings, so you can hear when someone chastises you for not wiping down the weights bench when you've finished your set.

-On-ear vs over-ear headphones: which are better for kids?
+On-ear vs over-ear: which is better for kids?

 It depends what you're looking for from a pair of kids' headphones.
 If you want immersive sound quality, over-ears will be best.
 If you want them to be more aware of their surroundings, on-ears are the smarter option.
 But still, good luck getting their attention.